iron431/Irons-Spellbooks-Docs/_tabs/developers.md

   public static final RegistryObject<AbstractSpell> SUPER_HEAL_SPELL = registerSpell(new SuperHealSpell());
 }
 ```
+This registry works as any other deferred register does, see the [NeoForge docs for more info](https://docs.neoforged.net/docs/concepts/registries/#deferredregister).

 ## Configuration
+Spells are highly config-driven, including attributes such as the spell's School, Cooldown, Max Level, and more.

 In order have your spells configuration injected into the server config file for Iron's Spells n Spellbooks just add
 the <span style="color:yellow">@AutoSpellConfig</span> annotation to the class for your spell.

-The default values for the configuration are set by overriding the getDefaultConfig() method.
+The default values for the configuration are set by overriding the `getDefaultConfig()` method, where you return the default values for all your config settings.

 ```java
 import io.redspace.ironsspellbooks.api.spells.*;